alonsoir/Working-With-CERN-Root-files/README.md

 # Working-With-CERN-Root-files
 The idea with this project is to learn the basis about how to use spark with generated ROOT files from LHC experiment.

-  ## Running a spark-shell with necessary spark-root_2.11-0.1.17.jar file.
-First thing to do is to download it.

   ## Preliminaries

     Download spark from official site: https://spark.apache.org/downloads.html